SV3N77/portfolio-v2/projects/simple-blog-site.md

   - TailwindCSS
   - Firebase
   - Vercel
-shortDescription: A simple blog app where you can add, edit and delete blog posts.
+shortDescription: A simple blog app where you can add, edit and delete blog posts with images.
 ---